Blog / news

 Across all commercial sectors, the information you entrust to translators and interpreters is often highly sensitive: case files, medical records, privileged communication, or personal data under GDPR.
 Ensuring data privacy and confidentiality is absolutely essential....

-Risks of using free online translators
+Risks of using free online translation tools

 Interpreter virtual coffee morning – Navigating the emotional impact of the job